-We here present an ALMA survey of 11 massive dense clumps in the thermal dust continuum emission at ~278 GHz with angular resolution 0'.25 and mass sensitivity of the order of $\sim 0.1 M{\odot}$, or better.
-In the first source belonging to this survey that is studied in detail, 16061-5048c1 (Fontani et al. 2016), we have detected 12 fragments, most of them located in a filament-like structure coincident with the location of an embedded $24 \,\mu m$ source.
-Although at first glance the large number of fragments might indicate a fragmentation process induced by faint magnetic support, simulations ran specifically for this object, that is, assuming as initial conditions (temperature, mass, and Mach number) those of this source obtained from previous observations, suggest that instead its fragment population can be explained better with a strong magnetic support, especially because the filament-like morphology detected cannot be obtained with faint magnetic support.
-The goal of the present work is to expand the study of 16061-5048c1 to a larger sample of objects that are selected similarly, in order to better understand the dominant ingredient regulating the fragmentation process in collapsing massive dense clumps at very early stages of evolution.
+In this work, we present an ALMA survey of 11 massive dense clumps in the thermal dust continuum emission at ~ 278 GHz with angular resolution 0".25, and mass sensitivity of the order of $\sim 0.1~M{\odot}$, or better.
+In the first source belonging to this survey studied in detail, 16061-5048c1 (Fontani et al. 2016), we have detected 12 fragments, most of them located in a filament-like structure coincident with the location of an embedded 24 μ m source.
+Although at first glance the large number of fragments could indicate a fragmentation process induced by a faint magnetic support, simulations run specifically for this object, i.e. assuming as initial conditions (temperature, mass, and Mach number) those of this source obtained from previous observations, suggest that instead its fragment population can be explained better with a strong magnetic support, especially because the filament-like morphology detected cannot be obtained with a faint magnetic support.
+The goal of the present work is to expand the study of 16061-5048c1 to a larger sample of objects selected similarly, in order to better understand the dominant ingredient regulating the fragmentation process in collapsing massive dense clumps in very early stages of evolution.
 In Sect.
 2 we present the source sample and the criteria used to select it; Sect.
 3 describes the observations, and Sect.
 4 the observational results; in Sect.
 5, we discuss our findings based on the help of numerical simulations.
 Finally, in Sect.
-6 we briefly summarise our work and draw the most relevant conclusions.
+6 we give a brief summary of our work, and draw the most relevant conclusions.